FAQ

 Can I download my personal lists?

-Yes, you can download them in Microsoft Excel format any time you want.
-Log in, then click on the list you want to download, then click "Download".
+Yes!
+You can download your lists anytime in Microsoft Excel format.
+Just log in, click the list you want, and then click "Download".

 Please contact for any further questions.